-We've been busy and added over 50 new features and an amazing collection of new content, including 222 RealTracks, new RealStyles, MIDI SuperTracks, Instrumental Studies, "Songs with Vocals" Artist Performance Sets, Playable RealTracks Set 3, Playable RealDrums Set 2, two new sets of "RealDrums Stems," XPro Styles PAK 6, Xtra Styles PAK 17, and more!
+We've been busy and added many new features and an amazing collection of new content, including 202 RealTracks, new RealStyles, MIDI SuperTracks, Instrumental Studies, "Songs with Vocals" Artist Performance Sets, Playable RealTracks Set 4, two new sets of "RealDrums Stems," XPro Styles PAK 8, Xtra Styles PAK 19, and more!

-We have a 2024 49-PAK with 50 BONUS RealTracks in addition to the 222 new RealTracks, so in total an amazing 272 new RealTracks and RealDrums are available!
-There are over 100 new "Playable RealTracks" Hi-Q sounds, which match many of our RealTracks, so you can easily switch from RealTracks parts to MIDI notes while maintaining the instrument sound!
-There is also a set of 10 new Playable RealDrums, and ALL Playable RealTracks and RealDrums also have accompanying audio demos.
-The 2024 49-PAK also includes 2 new Artist Performance Sets that contain 50 original songs with vocal performances by a variety of talented singers!
-There are Instrumental Studies Sets that include exciting '80s hard rock rhythm & soloing guitar, as well as a cool new set of New Orleans piano studies.
-There are also two new RealDrums Stems Sets, which allow you to access the individual wave files from each different mic used to record many of our most popular RealDrums!
-There are three new MIDI SuperTracks Sets, including styles designed to work with the amazing SynthMaster plugin!
+We have a 2025 49-PAK with 20 BONUS RealTracks in addition to the 202 new RealTracks, so in total an amazing 222 new RealTracks and RealDrums are available!
+There are 99 new "Playable RealTracks & RealDrums" Hi-Q sounds, which match many of our RealTracks, so you can easily switch from RealTracks and RealDrums parts to MIDI notes while maintaining the instrument sound!
+Every sound also has an accompanying audio demo.
+The 2025 49-PAK also includes 2 new Artist Performance Sets that contain 50 original songs with synth-vocal performances!
+There are Instrumental Studies Sets that include 2-handed "Rhythm Changes" piano soloing, and a new set of exciting '80s hard rock soloing guitar.
+There are also two new RealDrums Stems Sets, which allow you to access the individual wave files from each different mic used to record many of our RealDrums!
+There are two new MIDI SuperTracks Sets, including styles designed to work with the amazing SynthMaster plugin!